oblador/react-native-oxc/README.md

 This library lets you leverage it for resolution (and soon ™ transpilation) to boost your react-native development environment.

+## Benefits over plain metro

+* 10x faster rebuilds for larger projects
+* Built-in support for tsconfig paths, so no need for `babel-plugin-module-resolver`
+* Handles `exports` conditions

 ## Installation

 ```sh